pivot-access-ltd/bma-offline-docs/src/how-to-enable-maas-native-tls-5116.md

 <!-- "How to enable MAAS native TLS encryption" -->
+[tabs]
+[tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages"]
+<a href="#heading--about-maas-native-tls"><h2 id="heading--about-maas-native-tls">About MAAS Native TLS</h2></a>

+MAAS version 3.2 has built-in TLS support for communicating with the UI and API over HTTPS.
+This eliminates the need to deploy a separate TLS-terminating reverse-proxy solution in front of MAAS to provide secure access to API and UI.

+TLS versions 1.2 and 1.3 are supported by MAAS.
+For TLSv1.2, the following ciphers are accepted:

+- AES256+EECDH
+- AES256+EDH

+You will need to obtain your own certificates via some provider, e.g., [small step](https://smallstep.com/docs/step-ca)`↗`.

+<a href="#heading--about-auto-renewal-for-certificates"><h3 id="heading--about-auto-renewal-for-certificates">About certificate auto-renewal</h3></a>

+At the moment we don’t support automatic certificate renewal, because it depends on the PKI used at the organisation level.
+We [do provide some examples](#heading--how-to-auto-renew-certificates) of how to set this up, as long as you understand that these are just gratuitous helps, not supported configurations.

 <a href="#heading--how-to-use-maas-native-tls"><h2 id="heading--how-to-use-maas-native-tls">How to use MAAS native TLS</h2></a>

 TLS can be enabled/disabled with the new `maas config-tls` command: